-At the Oncology Day Chemotherapy Centre at Spire Murrayfield Hospital patients have access to our Macmillan Clinical Nurse Specialist, breast and gynaecological oncology, Ellie Bentley and Shirley Wood our Macmillan Clinical Nurse Specialist, colorectal and urological oncology.
+At the Oncology Day Chemotherapy Centre at Spire Murrayfield Hospital patients have access to our Clinical Nurse Specialist, breast and gynaecological oncology, Katie Morton and Shirley Wood/Emma Boyle our Macmillan Clinical Nurse Specialist, colorectal and urological oncology.

 Clinical Psychologists, Alison Tulloh and Carol Sutherland, are also available to counsel and meet with patients at all stages of their treatment journey.